-NHS Shetland Level 4 - Strategic Risk - Approval Status: Final approval December 23 Risk ID: 1263 Access to Services Strategic ID: SR13 (1263)

-IF: If there are significant gaps due to recruitment, retention or funding THEN: Then there will be access problems for those living in more remote areas RESULTING IN: .

-p.
-6 5 6 1 6 1 6 1 6 1 6 1 6 1 6 1 6 1 6 1

-Risk Response: Standing Committee:

-Treat - plan to reduce le evel of risk Clinical Governance Committee (CGC),

-Finance and Performance Committee (FPC),

-Risk Management Group, CHP Management Team,

-Likelihood: Consequence: Current Risk Level Risk Owner & Review

-Likely - Strong & Rating: Date:

-possibility that this Major High risk Robinson, Ms Jo

-could occur, likely to 16 12 Jan 2024

-occur
+24 + - Strategic Risk - Aprii Approvars otatus.
+Finai approvai Risk ID: 1263 Access to Services Strategic I D: SR13 (1263) Risk Description: IF: If there are significant g aps due to recruitment , retention o or funding THE I N: Then there will be access problems for those living ir n more remote areas an nd/ or to spe cific specialitie S. Risk Response: Standing Committee: Treat - plan to reduce level of risk CHP Management Team, Clinical Governance Committe e (CGC), Financ e and Performance Committe e (FPC), Risk M anagement Group Likelihood: Consequence: Current Risk Level Risk Owner & Review Likely - Strong possibility & R ating: Date: that this could occur, Major Hig gh risk Robinson, Ms Jo likely to occur

+- Exploration of Health Hubs in remote areas to aid access - MDT workstream to allow individuals to see right professional earlier, including First point of contact physiotherapists and Advanced Nurse practitioners

+31 August 2024

-- Exploration of Health Hubs in remote areas to aid access - MDT workstream to allow individuals to see right professional earlier - Exploration of automation of AskMyGP referral project with NSS - Better anticipatory care planning especially for high resource individuals - Use of Network enabled care to provide pt access to the appropriate professional rather than everything being channelled through the GP - Primary CAre escalation plan to move to urgent/emergency appts so those who need to see a GP will be prioritised - Use of Ask My GP is being scaled up across the Health Centres to provide remote access - Review of Urgent Care Pathways to decrease footfall in A&E involves use of NHS Inform/Flow - Navigation Hubs to allow remote access to care - Use of Attend Anywhere Video conferencing facility is providing improved access - Ambulance Liaison Group well established to ensure risks identified and acted on for all ambulance issues across Shetland.
+- Exploration of automation of AskMyGP referral project with NSS - Better anticipatory care planning especially for high resource individuals - Use of Network enabled care to provide pt access to the appropriate professional rather than everything being channelled through the GP - Primary CAre escalation plan to move to urgent/emergency appts so those who need to see a GP will be prioritised - Use of Ask My GP is being scaled up across the Health Centres to provide remote access - Review of Urgent Care Pathways to decrease footfall in A&E involves use of NHS Inform/Flow - Navigation Hubs to allow remote access to care - Use of Attend Anywhere Video conferencing facility is providing improved access - Ambulance Liaison Group well established to ensure risks identified and acted on for all ambulance issues across Shetland.
 Joint work in progress with Scottish Ambulance Service using the Strategic Options Framework implementation plan, with priority given to actions for remote areas.
 For appointments in Lerwick, there is good understanding of the need to be flexible with appointment times. - Outreach for care at home provided through existing care centres. - Models for health and social integration focus on ensuring locality resilience and sustainability.
 Primary healthcare continues to be provided in existing localities.